cisagov/manage.get.gov/docs/architecture/decisions/0016-django-form-wizard.md

 ## Context

-The application form by which registrants apply for a .gov domain is presented over many pages.
+The domain request form by which registrants apply for a .gov domain is presented over many pages.

-Because we use server-side rendering, each page of the application is a unique HTML page with form fields surrounded by a form tag.
+Because we use server-side rendering, each page of the domain request is a unique HTML page with form fields surrounded by a form tag.

-Needing a way to coordinate state between the pages as a user fills in their application, we initially used the Form wizard from [django-formtools](https://django-formtools.readthedocs.io/en/latest/wizard.html).
+Needing a way to coordinate state between the pages as a user fills in their domain request, we initially used the Form wizard from [django-formtools](https://django-formtools.readthedocs.io/en/latest/wizard.html).
 This eventually proved unworkable due to the lack of native ability to have more than one Django form object displayed on a single HTML page.

 However, a significant portion of the user workflow had already been coded, so it seemed prudent to port some of the formtools logic into our codebase.